Resort Review: Royal Hideaway Playacar in Playa Del Carmen, Mexico

 We had dinner one night at Palazzo and another at Spices, and both were fine.
 Those two were luck of the draw, as we were assigned to them.
 I wish we’d had a chance to try the Thai restaurant.

-To tip or not to tip: I brought like $75 in ones with me for tipping (now *that* will get you some interesting looks at the bank teller…) but @sjems5 told me it wasn’t a tipping resort when I got there.
+To tip or not to tip: I brought like $75 in ones with me for tipping (now *that* will get you some interesting looks at the bank teller…) but @sjems5 told me that Royal Hideaway Playacar wasn’t a tipping resort when I got there.
 So I mostly didn’t tip, though did give the waiter constantly hustling around at the pool getting me Dirty Monkeys a tip now and then.

 I’m not really sure where this belongs, but definitely falls under “poor planning”.
 One day we had a fairly abrupt and hard rain, and many people left their towels on the chairs as they ran for cover.
 So not only were the pool chair cushions all soaked, but the towels were too.
 This was probably 11am, and they didn’t get any pool towels for the rest of the day!
 I have no idea what happened, but I can’t imagine it takes that long to wash and dry a few loads of towels…

-So, there are my thoughts on the Royal Hideaway Playacar after spending a few days there.
+So, there are my thoughts and a detailed review of Royal Hideaway Playacar after spending a few days there.
 I’d love to know if there’s anything that I didn’t cover or if you’ve been and think I missed something—hit me up in the comments!

 Other beach adventures you might like:

 - 9 Tips for a Perfect DIY Vacay in Aruba

 - Monkeyin’ Around in Costa Rica’s Manuel Antonio National Park